-All items under the consent calendar are considered to be routine and are approved by one motion.
-There will be no separate discussion of these items unless a member of the Board, audience, or staff request a specific item removed after the motion to approve the Consent Calendar.
+All items under the Consent Calendar are considered to be routine and will be approved by one motion.
+There will be no separate discussion of these items unless a member of the Board, Audience, or Staff request a specific item removed after the motion to approve the Consent Calendar.